 Goal: A goal is a measurable action that the marketer is trying to get a prospect to take that demonstrates the campaign was successful.
 A goal typically measures some nontrivial action that, if completed, indicates success for the campaign.

-Conversion: An important Signal.
-A Marketer will apply pressure to a set of Contacts with the intent of getting the Contact to do some specific action and hence generate one or more measurable Signals.
+Conversion: A signal generated by a prospect.
+A Marketer will apply pressure to a set of Contacts with the intent of getting the Contact to generate one or more measurable Signals.
 These Signals are viewed as Conversions.
 Any Contact can generate multiple Conversions.
 The base conversions are form submits, asset downloads, phone calls, and chats.
 Goal completions can be configured to be viewed as a conversion.
 It is recommended that you use Goals instead of Conversions to measure your marketing effectiveness.
 Marketers have complete control over Goal definition.

 Visible Contact: A contact that has at least one web session on their timeline (i.e. has their anonymity removed)